As US marks 100th anniversary of Tulsa race massacre, African Americans still feel outcast

-Category: World Hits: 1At the foot of modern buildings on an anonymous street in Tulsa, Oklahoma, a few discreet metal plaques catch the eye.
+Category: World Hits: 2At the foot of modern buildings on an anonymous street in Tulsa, Oklahoma, a few discreet metal plaques catch the eye.
 "Grier shoemaker," "Earl real estate" -- riveted to the ground, they bear the names of Black-owned businesses that once stood there before being destroyed during one of the worst racial massacres in the United States, in 1921.

 Read more https://www.france24.com/en/americas/20210531-as-us-marks-100th-anniversary-of-tulsa-race-massacre-african-americans-still-feel-outcast